CGSbioinfo/Microarray/README.md

 **control_QC =** *TRUE or FALSE to perform QC on the control data, using the corresponding QCC array file.
 Default = TRUE.*

+**Batch_correction =** *TRUE or FALSE to perform a batch correction (using ComBat: sva) on the data.
+Default = FALSE.
+To do this you would need to add the batch information in a 'Batch' column in the sample_info file.*

  ------------------------------------------------------------------------------------------------------

 ### Filling in the analysis info file